 Now That You Know How to Time Box, Why Not Give It a Try?

 It's a great tool to help you manage your own lawyer productivity, but it can also help teams maximize their potential.
-If you'd like more ideas about cutting out the waste from your firm, you should also check out our blog on Lean Six Sigma For Lawyers to find out.
+If you'd like more ideas about cutting out waste from your firm, you should also check out our blog on Lean Six Sigma For Lawyers to find out.